-But I feel that too much dependency on them makes the rep focus on certain key words, phrases or questions.
+But I feel that too much dependency on “scripting” makes the rep focus on certain key words, phrases or questions…and sound plastic.

 I prefer my people being active listeners & putting themselves in the customer’s shoes.
 What a customer actually says may very well not represent his true need.

-“I need the address to use to mail in my payment” really means “I wanna make my payment on time without a late fee or penalty”.
+“I need the address so I can mail in my payment” REALLY MEANS “I wanna make my payment on time without a late fee or penalty”.